Rheumatoid arthritis (RA) can affect any joint in your body, including those in your hands and fingers. You may have:

 Can moist heat or ice help RA pain?

 Both of these simple methods can ease RA pain and stiffness.

 Use a warm, moist compress (or towel or heating pad) on your fingers and hands for 15 minutes before you exercise.

 To reduce swelling, use ice packs.
 Put an ice pack on the painful joint for 10 to 15 minutes at a time.

 You may want to switch between moist heat and ice packs.
 Experiment to find out what works best for you, and then make it part of your routine before and after exercise.
 Read more about heat and cold therapy for arthritis pain.

 What is a swan-neck deformity?

-With a swan-neck deformity, the base of the finger and the outermost joint bend, while the middle joint straightens.
-Over time, this imbalance of the finger joints can result in the crooked swan-neck position.
-(True swan-neck deformity does not occur in the thumb.)
+This happens when the base of the finger and the outermost joint bend, while the middle joint straightens.
+Over time, this imbalance of the finger joints can result in the crooked “swan-neck” position.
+Rheumatoid arthritis can cause it.

-A swan-neck deformity can make it almost impossible to bend the affected finger normally; it can make it difficult to button shirts, grip a glass, or pinch with the fingers.
+A swan-neck deformity can make it almost impossible to bend the affected finger normally.
+It can make it hard to button shirts, grip a glass, or pinch with the fingers.

-Surgery to realign the joints or fuse the joints for better function
+- Surgery to realign the joints or fuse the joints so they work better